Sydney-o9/Starmania/README.md

 - To exchange stars, it was suggested to use the `_transferFrom` method which is unsafe, I have followed the instructions.
 It seems it would have been a good idea to use `safeTransferFrom` instead to transfer ownership of the tokens.
 Most importantly, it may have been preferable to have approval from the owner before proceeding with the transfer.
 Hence `_transferFrom` is quite dangerous, and at least `transferFrom` should have been used.
 To do this, we would have had to create a function to approve the transfer of a star for a period of time.
 Once granted approval, the transfer can be started by the other owner.

+- When writing tests, I have created 2 new test cases to ensure `revert` happens in critical security scenarios.
+These are `it('does not let a user exchange a star he/she does not own', ..` and `it('does not let a user transfer a star he/she does not own', ..)`.

 ## Task 1

 - [x] Added `name` and `symbol` properties to `StarNotary`